grandgu192/Infinite-Game/audio/README.md

-# Audio Files

-This directory should contain the following audio files for the game:
+This directory contains audio files for the game:

-- `background.mp3` - Background music that plays during gameplay
+- background.mp3 - Background music for the game
-- `hit.mp3` - Sound effect for when the player jumps, bounces or hits obstacles
+- hit.mp3 - Sound when player hits an obstacle
-- `coin.mp3` - Success sound for when the player collects coins
+- coin.mp3 - Sound when player collects a coin

-Note: You'll need to add these files to this directory for the audio to work properly in the game.